Are you wondering what we do, why we do it, and who is behind us? Find your answer here!

 Lewis started the Singlish Publication Society to publish Hebrew books: a book of Friday night ceremonies for the home; the Hagadah; several custom books for Jewish celebrations (bar and bat mitzvahs, weddings) with the Grace After Meals and other materials.

 In 1997, he was invited to create a siddur (Jewish prayerbook) for a program in Philadelphia called "Friday Night Alive!"
 The program drew 600 to 800 people to different synagogues in the Philadelphia area.
 The siddur is now in regular use in several congregations.
-Lewis later completed prayer books for Shabbat and the High Holidays, as well as for weekdays and festivals.
+Lewis later completed prayer books for Shabbat and the High Holidays.
 He has also prepared customized siddurim for congregations Adat Shalom in Farmington Hills, B'Nai Zion in Key West, and others.

 In 1993, Lewis won the first annual Julia A. Moore poetry contest, with his poem, "Death of a Manatee."
 Drawing over 800 entries from all over the world, the contest is named in honor of "the sweet singer of Michigan," widely recognized as one of the worst poets the world has ever known.
 For sentimentality and forced rhyme, her like has rarely been found.